MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

 \subsubsection{Reconnection-Driven Turbulence}

-It is worth stressing that much of that literature describes 2D simulations, and there is only a handful of papers dedicated to unstable sheets in 3D \citep{oishi15,huang16,beresnyak17,kowal17,stanier19,yang20}.
-In all of these 3D numerical experiments, a large-scale reconnecting configuration---a macroscopic sheet---was set up as an initial condition and/or driven by inflows/outflows from/to the boundaries of the domain, then went violently unstable, much more so than in 2D, and ended up looking like a strip of vigorous turbulence, rather than a quasi-1D chain.\footnote{According to \citet{kowal20}, this turbulence is driven primarily by Kelvin--Helmholtz instability, not tearing---at least at large scales, long times, and in the outflow regions (for a theory of KH instability in reconnecting sheets, see \citealt{loureiro13kh}).
-However, the simulations by \citet{kowal17} from which that conclusion was drawn had an anti-parallel, reconnecting field 10 times larger than the guide field.
-This is the opposite of the RMHD regime that one expects to find locally in the kind of MHD turbulence that I have discussed so far, where the in-plane field is always small, $\bperp\ll B_0$.
-Of the rest of the papers cited here, \citet{oishi15} and \citet{yang20} had $B_0=0$, and the others $\bperp\sim B_0$.
-I have not seen a 3D study of a reconnecting sheet in RMHD, which would be more directly relevant to aligned structures that arise in the inertial range of MHD turbulence. } There does not appear to be any reason for such a configuration to stay together without external help, so it is likely that what we are witnessing in these numerical simulations is a version of a tearing-mediated cascading event prolonged by the bespoke numerical set-up and thus guaranteed to go into the fast-reconnecting regime.
+Much of that literature describes 2D simulations, but there is a handful of papers dedicated to unstable sheets in~3D.
+In all of these 3D numerical experiments, a large-scale reconnecting configuration---a macroscopic sheet---was set up as an initial condition and/or driven by inflows/outflows from/to the boundaries of the domain, then went violently unstable, much more so than in 2D, and ended up looking like a strip of vigorous turbulence, rather than a quasi-1D chain (see \apref{app:rec_driven} for citations and further discussion).
+There does not appear to be any reason for such a configuration to stay together without external help, so it is likely that what we are witnessing in these numerical simulations is a version of a tearing-mediated cascading event prolonged by the bespoke numerical set-up and thus guaranteed to go into the fast-reconnecting regime.

 If this is true, then such reconnection-driven MHD turbulence and turbulence in a homogeneous box into which energy is injected by a body force are different only inasmuch as any two different outer-scale, system-specific arrangements for stirring up turbulence are different.
 In the spirit of universality, it is hard to believe that small patches of a turbulent sheet would look any different in close-up than a generic box of MHD turbulence.
 One can imagine, however, that, due to the macroscopic ``reconnection driving'' of the turbulence in a sheet, the turbulent cascade starts off at the outer scale already in a highly aligned, tearing-dominated, regime (\citealt{walker18} was an explicit attempt to exploit this idea).
 Indeed, both \citet{barta11} and \citet{huang16} see spectra somewhat steeper than~$-2$, perhaps consistent with $-11/5 = -2.2$ (or with the $\kperp^{-2}$ spectrum derived in \apref{app:chain_spectrum}).
 In contrast, \citet{beresnyak17} and \citet{kowal17} report small-scale statistics very similar to those found in standard MHD turbulence. \citet{tenerani20} find the same at a sufficient distance from the neutral line, whereas close to it, they see interesting anisotropic scalings dependent on the (component of) the field and the direction in which its variation is probed vis-\`a-vis the orientation of the sheet.